When this article matters

 For the broader data-residency context (where your data lives at rest), see where is my data stored.
 For the encryption that protects data from each sub-processor where applicable, see how our encryption works in plain English.

-The six sub-processors
+The eight sub-processors

 | Provider | Purpose | Location | Transfer mechanism | What they see |